braze-inc/braze-docs/_docs/_partners/message_personalization/dynamic_content/contentful.md

 {: start="4"}
 4. Use "Test Endpoint" to test that Braze can successfully connect to the Contentful API and retrieve the desired data.
-5. After testing the endpoint and confirming that it works, select **Done** to save your Content Block.
+5. Select **Done** to save your Content Block.
-6. Give your Content Block a descriptive name, such as "Contentful API".
-Then select **Launch Content Block**.
+6. Give your Content Block a descriptive name, such as "Contentful API", then select **Launch Content Block**.

 ### Step 3: Use Connected Content in campaigns and Canvasses